-As part of the City Council's fiduciary responsibilities to citizens, businesses, and other taxpayers, the Mayor and Councilmembers have asked several questions throughout this budget process.
+As part of the City Council's fiduciary responsibilities to citizens, businesses, and other taxpayers, the Mayor and Councilmembers have asked a number of questions throughout this budget process.
 Answers to those questions will be provided in an updated Budget Questions Matrix prior to tonight's meeting.